shijuanchen/forest_degradation_georgia/README.md

 # CCDC-SMA Guidance

 ### *🎉 News (03/10/2022):*
-### * A minor improvement of the temperate versions is curently under development at 03/10/2022.
+### * A minor improvement is curently under development at 03/10/2022.
 Please wait until 03/11/2022 to use.
-The tropic version won't be affected.
 Thanks!
 #### *1. Now you can run CCDC-SMA by grid!
 Use "Create_grid" to create a grid and use the scripts ended with "by_grid" under the folder named "codes".*
 #### *2. A tropics version of CCDC-SMA is now available!
 See the scripts under the folder named "Tropics/Collection1".*
 #### *3. Now you can change the threshold of detecting forest degradation in the apps and codes for all versions!*